 Dr Mehreen Faruqi is the Greens’ senator for New South Wales.
 She is a civil and environmental engineer and life-long activist for social and environmental justice.
 In 2013, she joined NSW State Parliament, becoming the first Muslim woman to sit in an Australian parliament.
 In 2018, Mehreen became Australia’s first Muslim senator.
 She has been a passionate advocate against racism and misogyny.

-Mehreen has a Bachelor of Civil Engineering from University of Engineering and Technology, Lahore, and a Master and PhD in Environmental Engineering from the University of New South Wales (UNSW).
-She has worked in leadership positions in a number of diverse organisations both nationally and internationally, from local governments and consulting firms to multinationals and universities.
-This includes her role as Manager of Environment and Services for Mosman Council, Manager of Natural Resources and Catchments for Port Macquarie-Hastings Council, and as the Director of the Institute of Environmental Studies (UNSW) and an Associate Professor in Business and Sustainability (AGSM UNSW).
-Her publications include a co-authored book entitled ‘Environmental Decision-making – Exploring complexity and context.’
+Since emigrating from Pakistan in 1992 and completing her doctorate at the University of New South Wales, Mehreen has worked in leadership positions for local government, consulting firms and as an academic in Australia and internationally.
+This includes her roles as Manager of Environment and Services for Mosman Council, Manager of Natural Resources and Catchments for Port Macquarie-Hastings Council, Director of the Institute of Environmental Studies (UNSW) and an Associate Professor in Business and Sustainability (AGSM, UNSW).

 - Animal Welfare